Connor200024/Connor200024/README.md

 - 🥝 Works in IT.

 # Project I work in: 🔨
-- Owner of EasterBot, HalloweenBot & ChristmasBot.
+- Owner of DscInflux, EasterBot, HalloweenBot & ChristmasBot, MemeBot, HikariBot, VoiceyPlus, ReviewBots, DisWidgets, DisTickets & TropicalBotList.
-- Owner of MemeBot, HikariBot, VoiceyPlus.
 - Leadership at Shuffle.
-- Founder/Network Manager at NodeByte.Host.
+- Founder/Network Director at NodeByte.Host.
+- Developer for RadioStats.Online, Quantum Wave, CordX, LinkCord, JobCord, CodeBin & DevHub & ShadeBot
-- Network Director at TropicaMC
+- Website Moderator & Support at InfinityBotList.

 # Amazing Friends:
 Thanks for everything you do you amazing people. 💕